Sam Walter Foss: Influence

-Foss's most famous poem is The Coming American, which was published in his 1895 book Whiffs from Wild Meadows.
+Foss's most famous poem is "The Coming American", which was published in his 1895 book Whiffs from Wild Meadows.
 The poem rambles aimlessly through six pages about America's past, present, and future before turning to its most famous section: a "call" supposedly sent by "our Great Fate" to the future of America.
 The call begins as follows: "Bring me men to match my mountains / Bring me men to match my plains / Men with empires in their purpose / And new eras in their brains."
-For many years, these four lines were inscribed on a granite wall at the United States Air Force Academy to inspire cadets and officers, but they were removed in 2003 in reaction to the Air Force Academy sexual assault scandal.

-The poem is currently engraved and displayed at Epcot in Orlando, Florida, and also inscribed onto the Rocky Mountain Cup trophy, which is contested annually between Major League Soccer teams Real Salt Lake and Colorado Rapids.
+The poem is engraved and displayed at Epcot in Orlando, Florida, and also inscribed onto the Rocky Mountain Cup trophy, which is contested annually between Major League Soccer teams Real Salt Lake and Colorado Rapids.
 The first line of the call is displayed prominently on the south facade of the Jesse M. Unruh State Office Building in Sacramento, California.

+Large lettering stating "bring me men" was displayed at the United States Air Force Academy on an arch that cadets would pass under, from 1964 until being removed in reaction to the 2003 Air Force Academy sexual assault scandal.

-Singer Lamya's song "Empires (Bring Me Men)" takes its opening lyrics from The Coming American, and the poem serves as inspiration for the rest of the song.
+Singer Lamya's song "Empires (Bring Me Men)" takes its opening lyrics from "The Coming American", and the poem serves as inspiration for the rest of the song.

-Longtime baseball announcer Ernie Harwell alluded to Foss's The House by the Side of the Road whenever he described a batter taking a called third strike: "He stood there like the house by the side of the road and watched it go by."
+Longtime baseball announcer Ernie Harwell alluded to Foss's "The House by the Side of the Road" whenever he described a batter taking a called third strike: "He stood there like the house by the side of the road and watched it go by."

 A recitation of Foss's Two Gods provides the lyrics to the song "A Greater God" by MC 900 Ft.
 Jesus.